FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fds-6-virtual-kickoff-sessions.md

 image:
   src: /assets/images/devsummit6_virtual_social1.png
 program:
-  kicker: ""
   title: Track Schedule
   events:
     - title: "The Filecoin State of the Union: Navigating Growth & Market Shifts"
       start-date: 2025-04-23
+      description:
-      description: This track provides a high-level overview of Filecoin's growth trajectory, market shifts, and future roadmap.
+        This track provides a high-level overview of Filecoin's growth trajectory, market shifts, and future roadmap.
 We'll explore the latest metrics, stakeholder growth trends, and macroeconomic influences on Filecoin's tokenomics.
 A panel discussion will dive into the realities